Security and privacy for the cloud management gateway

 The site automatically uploads all published external URLs to the CMG.
 This behavior allows the CMG to do URL filtering.
 All URL mappings replicate to the CMG connection point.
 It then forwards the communication to internal servers according to the external URL from the client request.

 Publish the certificate revocation list

 Publish your PKI's certificate revocation list (CRL) for internet-based clients to access.
 When deploying a CMG using PKI, configure the service to Verify client certificate revocation on the Settings tab.
-This setting configures the service to use a published certificate revocation list (CRL).
+This setting configures the service to use a published CRL.
 For more information, see Plan for PKI certificate revocation.

 This CMG option verifies the client authentication certificate.

-If the client is using Azure AD authentication, the CRL doesn't matter.
+If the client is using Azure AD or Configuration Manager token-based authentication, the CRL doesn't matter.